ietf/wiki.ietf.org/group/iab/Liaison_Coordinator_Job_Description.md

 The IAB assigns the Liaison Coordinator role during the process of selecting all of the annual IAB roles during its March pre-IETF meeting.
 It is recommended to not switch all members in the same year to enable smoother transitions.

-There is no requirement to have knowledge about each, or even any, of the associated organizations.
+There is no requirement to have knowledge about each, or even any, of the associated organizations (but see links to wiki pages for some below).
 Usually there is not a single person on the IAB that has that knowledge covering all the Standard Development Organizations (SDOs) with which the IAB has liaison relationships.
 However, it is useful for the role members to have knowledge about the liaison management process and handling of liaison statements (see also RFC 4052 “IAB Liaison Management” and RFC 4053 (BCP 103) “Procedures for Handling Liaison Statements to and from the IETF.”)

 ## Liaison Coordinator Tasks